 Entangle / Physics and the Artistic Imagination is produced by Bildmuseet and curated in collaboration with Ariane Koek, founder of the Arts at CERN programme at the European Organization for Nuclear Research.
 A number of the internationally recognised artists represented in the exhibition have participated in this programme, and some of the works have been created especially for the Bildmuseet exhibition.

-Entangle is produced by Bildmuseet and curated by Ariane Koek.
-The exhibition is accompanied by an audio cloud which allows visitors to listen to the words of physicists alongside those of some of the artists in the exhibition which show their different as well as connected ways of seeing our universe.
-The exhibition catalogue includes texts by the physicist and best-selling author Carlo Rovelli, the art historian Gavin Parkinson, popular science writer Philip Ball, scientists, participating artists and the curator Ariane Koek.
+Entangle is accompanied by a lecture series and an audio cloud where physicists and artists reflect on Matter, Light, Gravity, Time, and Space.
+An exhibition catalogue will be published during the spring, including texts by the physicist and best-selling author Carlo Rovelli, the art historian Gavin Parkinson, popular science writer Philip Ball, scientists, participating artists and curator Ariane Koek.

-With thanks to the U.S. Embassy, Sweden.
+With thanks to the U.S. Embassy in Sweden.